Patient Privacy Notice

 Our Legal Duty: We are required by applicable federal and state law to maintain the privacy of your medical information.
+We will let you know promptly if a breach occurs that may compromise the privacy or security of your medical information.
 We are also required to give you this notice about our privacy practices, our legal duties, and your rights concerning your medical information.
 We must follow the privacy practices that are described in this notice while it is in effect.
-This notice takes effect September 23, 2013, and will remain in effect unless we replace it.
+We will not use or disclose your medical information other than as described in this notice unless you authorize us to do so, in writing.
+This notice takes effect July 1, 2021, and will remain in effect unless we replace it.

 You may request a copy of our notice at any time.
 For more information about our privacy practices, or for additional copies of this notice, please contact us using the information at the end of this notice.

 Treatment: We may use your medical information, without your permission, to treat you.
 We may disclose your medical information, without your permission, to a physician or other health care provider for your treatment.
 These treatment activities include coordination of your care with other providers, with health plans, and with others, consultation with other providers, and referral to other providers related to your care.